debrouwere/posteriori/README.md

 # Posteriori

 Making probabilistic calculations as straightforward as `2 + 2 = 4`.

-Just messing around,
-you probably don't want to use this.
+Just messing around, you might not want to use this yet.

 ```python
 >>> from posteriori import between